danglehoaihieu/ohmnibot_UTEAI/README.md

 ### Step 2: Run main program
 In docker env: Run python3 main.py at /home/ohmnidev/
 ### Step 3: (optional) Connect the bot with the local machine
+The local machine could to be use to ROS debug and visualize the map